I did the math.

 – Chinese Proverb

 It’s not exact, but that’s not the point.
 I’m not using it to be accurate, I’m using it to focus on what’s important.
 It’s a deliberate choice.

 I look at it every week, sometimes daily.
 I’m scared of dying, but more than anything I’m scared of regretting decisions in my life.
-I want to look this certainty in the face, get accustomed to its weight, and leverage it’s power to accelerate my life’s work.
-I recommend that you create your own timer.
+I want to look this certainty in the face, get accustomed to its weight, and let it motivate me to do more for others.